brycisliova/RISC-Processor-Design/README.md

 # 16-Bit RISC Pipeline Microprocessor

 ## Introduction
-Welcome to the repository for our EE309: Microprocessor Systems project at IIT Bombay.
+Hey, Welcome to the repository for my EE309: Microprocessors Course project at IIT Bombay.
 This repository documents the design and implementation of a 16-bit RISC pipeline microprocessor.
 The project focused on creating a CPU with a six-stage pipeline architecture based on the RISC principles, optimizing both performance and efficiency.

 ## Core Concepts Implemented
 ### Pipeline